Unity-Technologies/articulations-robot-demo/README.md

 All manual control is handled through the scripts on the `ManualInput` object.
 To disable manual input, just uncheck this object in the Hierarchy window.

-Note: There's a lag on manual control in 2020.1.0a23, but the issue is not with the physics engine.
-It seems that getting the input axis is slow for some reason.